cpbtechnology/US-iOS-Candidate-Lab/README.md

 # Notes

 Use this area to communicate any thought processes, ideas, or challenges you encountered.
-If you weren't able to finish all tasks within the allowed time, explain what you would do if you had more time.
+If you run out of time you may explain here where you left off and any work or improvements that would still need to be done.